dyacob/keyboards/release/gff/gff_geez_mesob_halo/README.md

 The mobile keyboard uses the “Mesob” style layout of letters where letters are arranged in a series of 4 rings.
 Modifier keys that will change the vowel of a letter appear in the outer most ring.

-The Mesob layout also has the goal of providing *all* letters actively used by the languages written with Geʾez script in a single keyboard “layer”.
-Given the high number of letters appearing on the keyboard, it is a better fit for tablet devices than for typical mobile phones.
-Consider using the more compact [Mesobe Fidelat Keyboard](https://github.com/keymanapp/keyboards/tree/master/release/gff/gff_mesobe_fidelat) which is a similar design and fits more comfortably on the smaller mobile phone screens.
+The Mesob layout also has the goal of providing *all* letters actively used b the languages written with Geʾez script in a single keyboard “layer”.
+Given the high number of letters appearing on the keyboard, it is a better fit for larger size mobile phones.
+Consider using the more compact [GFF Amharic Keyboard](https://github.com/keymanapp/keyboards/tree/master/release/gff/gff_amharic) for regular sized mobile phones.

 ### Letters